FortAwesome/wordpress-fontawesome/README.md

 ## Installation

-1. Download the [latest release](https://github.com/FortAwesome/wordpress-fontawesome/releases/latest) of `font-awesome.zip`
+1. Download the [latest release](https://github.com/FortAwesome/wordpress-fontawesome/releases/latest) of `font-awesome-official.zip`
-1. In the WordPress admin dashboard "Add Plugins" page, click "Upload Plugin" and upload that `font-awesome.zip`
+1. In the WordPress admin dashboard "Add Plugins" page, click "Upload Plugin" and upload that `font-awesome-official.zip`
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the Settings->Font Awesome screen to configure the plugin